Quantum hedging in two-round prover-verifier interactions: Mathematical derivations

-where $a_i^{\Y_i}$ corresponds to the qubit returned by Bob, and $a_i^{\Z_i}$ corresponds to the qubit kept by Alice.

-We shall condition now on Bob losing the first game, and consequently, analyze the remaining games.
-It should be noted that since Alice starts with the entangled state $u^{\otimes n}$ and Bob performs a unitary diagonal operation, then the states $\ket{\psi_0^2}$ or $\ket{\psi_0^3}$ in equation \eqref{eq:losingvectorsstrategy} do not contribute to the losing projective measurement outcome.
-Given our preconditioning, after the first game the resulting state is a normalization of
+We shall condition now on Bob losing the first out of $n$ parallel repetitions.
+It should be noted that since Alice starts with the entangled state $u^{\otimes n}_{\alpha}$ and Bob performs a unitary diagonal operation, the states $s_{\theta}$ and $t_{\theta}$ in \eqref{eq:losingvectorsstrategy} do not contribute to the losing projective measurement outcome.
+Once we condition on Bob losing the first game, the resulting state is then a normalization of

-with the associated probability being $\tr\left(\ket{\phi_f^1}\bra{\phi_f^1}\right)$.
+with the associated probability being $(f_{\alpha, \theta}^1)^*f_{\alpha, \theta}^1$.